CloudLabsAI-Azure/AVW-SAP-on-Azure/Sap-on-AzureV2/Implementors/05-predict-incoming-cashflow.md

    ![](media/ex5-t6-step1.png)

-2. In the Automated ML job pane, scroll-down to Best model summary card on the screen and select the hyperlink beneath the **Algorithm name** heading.
+2. In the Automated ML job pane, scroll-down to the Best model summary card on the screen and select the hyperlink beneath the **Algorithm name** heading.

    ![](media/ex5-t6-step2.png)